denodrivers/postgres/docs/README.md

 This behavior can be defined using the connection parameter `tls.enforce` or the "required" option when using a connection string.

-If set, the driver will fail inmediately if no TLS connection can be established, otherwise the driver will attempt to connect without encryption after TLS connection has failed, but will display a warning containing the reason why the TLS connection failed. **This is the default configuration**.
+If set, the driver will fail immediately if no TLS connection can be established, otherwise, the driver will attempt to connect without encryption after the TLS connection has failed, but will display a warning containing the reason why the TLS connection failed. **This is the default configuration**.

 If you wish to skip TLS connections altogether, you can do so by passing false as a parameter in the `tls.enabled` option or the "disable" option when using a connection string.
-Although discouraged, this option is pretty useful when dealing with development databases or versions of Postgres that didn't support TLS encrypted connections.
+Although discouraged, this option is pretty useful when dealing with development databases or versions of Postgres that don't support TLS encrypted connections.

 #### About invalid and custom TLS certificates